absolunet/pleaz/documentation/project-setup/platform/php/magento2.md

 >
 > Replace `<RELATIVE_PATH_SOURCE>` by your relative path of your source code (example: `src/store`)

-* Copy the file of your `nginx.conf.sample` of the magento2 source code into `config/pleaz/macos/services/nginx/<DOMAIN_NAME>/includes/sites.conf`
+* Copy the content of your Magento 2 file `nginx.conf.sample` into `config/pleaz/macos/services/nginx/<DOMAIN_NAME>/includes/sites.conf`
 ```bash
 cp <MAGENTO_SOURCE_CODE>/nginx.conf.sample config/pleaz/macos/services/nginx/<DOMAIN_NAME>/includes/sites.conf
 ```

 > If you don't have the file `nginx.conf.sample` into your project magento2, you can use this file [sites.conf](../../../stubs/nginx/context/servers/magento2/includes/sites.conf)

-* Modify the upstream `fastcgi_backend` into the file `config/pleaz/macos/services/nginx/<DOMAIN_NAME>/includes/sites.conf` variable with the correct PHP version used.
+* Modify the upstream `fastcgi_backend` variable in the file `config/pleaz/macos/services/nginx/<DOMAIN_NAME>/includes/sites.conf` with the correct PHP version used.
 See upstream variable [NGINX - Configuration](../../../configuration/services/nginx.md)

 > Replace `fastcgi_backend` by `fastcgi_backend<PHP_VERSION>`